Common questions about Cogswell

-Design work is expected to reach 90 per cent completion by fall 2018.
+Design work is expected to reach 90 per cent completion by spring 2019.
 Once approved, construction will soon follow.

 When will construction start and how long will it take?

-The General Contractor is expected to be retained in late 2018, with actual construction beginning early in 2019.
+The General Contractor is expected to be retained in in fall 2019, with actual construction beginning late 2019.
 The tentative plan is for construction to be done in multiple phases spanning approximately three and a half years.
-Barring any substantial delays, street infrastructure construction should be finished by summer 2022.
+Barring any substantial delays, street infrastructure construction should be finished by winter 2022.

 I travel through downtown Halifax every day.
 Will this project cause major disruptions?